 About Lisa Stephenson

-PhD research examines Dramatic Enquiry as a social cultural tool for reflection and participants include facilitators and young people.
-This work focuses on the relationship between creative participation and critical reflection that is experienced through making drama and the use of framing and distancing as a pedagogical tool.
-The work also looks at the indisciplinary spaces between Dramatherapy, Applied Drama and Process Drama as possible opportunities to view identity in a different way.
+PhD research examines Dramatic Enquiry as a social cultural tool for reflection and participants include arts facilitators and young people.
+This work focuses on the relationship between creative participation and critical reflection that is experienced through making drama with a particular focus on drama as a pedagogical tool to promote positive well-being and safe learning.

 - Bespoke Raising Aspiration Days with school partners to create rich learning and inspirational University visits for Primary Schools